 If your hair’s thinning at the crown or receding at the hairline, there are some steps you can take now.

-Rogaine, which uses minoxidil to increase blood circulation around the follicle, is the most popular option on the market.
+Rogaine, which uses minoxidil to increase blood circulation around the follicle, is the most popular option on the market, though brands like Hims and Keeps are nipping at their heels.
 Rub it into your hair twice daily and cross your fingers, as 40% of guys see regrowth after six months.
 Another option, Bosley, uses a DHT blocker to keep testosterone (the hormone responsible from hair loss) from hitting your hairline — it’s available as a shampoo, mousse, or supplement.

 The most effective treatment is a Propecia prescription, but that comes with some drawbacks.
 It’s rarely covered by insurance, so will run you about $100 a month, and 1.5% of guys have complained about ED as a side effect.
 It’s a small percentage, but a full head of hair only gets you so far if the plumbing’s not working downstairs, so check with your doctor before you start popping pills.

-In the morning, your face shouldn’t be all that dirty (you switch out your pillows regularly, right?!), so it’s better to do this in the evening.
+In the morning, your face shouldn’t be all that dirty (you wash your pillow cases regularly by now, right?!), so it’s better to do this in the evening.
 You’d be surprised how much grime attaches itself to your skin during a day.

 In the AM, then, just wash up with warm water and a washcloth.
 Or try using a gentle toner, which is less intense than a normal cleanser but still clears away dirt and oil.
 Paula’s Choice is especially good for sensitive skin.

 No, not that kind of acid (didn’t you get that phase out of your system in your twenties?)
 We’re talking about hyaluronic acid, the difficult to pronounce, easy to procure skin-saver that guys pushing forty should all keep close.